maufdez/ProtoGraph/README.md

 Each node can have one ore several labels, represented by keyword parameters, if no label is provided the `:default` label is used.
 Nodes also have a list of properties, represented by a p-list where the keys are keyword parameters, and the values can be of any type, the matching is performed using an `equal` equality predicate.

-Each link must have a *type* which is also a keyword paramenter, a *from-node* and a *to-node*, which cannot be the same node.
+Each link must have a *type* which is also a keyword parameter, a *from-node* and a *to-node*, which cannot be the same node.
 Links can also have a property list with the same characteristics as the properties for a node.

 ## Expected functionality:

-The user should be able to find particular nodes, based on *label* and/or *properties*, and move to or from those nodes trough links to find other nodes related to it, this relation (*type*) and the properties of it can also be part of the querie, and any property from nodes and links, the node labels and link type should be easily extractable for use as the query results.
+The user should be able to find particular nodes, based on *label* and/or *properties*, and move to or from those nodes trough links to find other nodes related to it, this relation (*type*) and the properties of it can also be part of the query, and any property from nodes and links, the node labels and link type should be easily extractable for use as the query results.

 The user should also be able to find a particular link, based on *type* and/or properties and move from there as described above.